perja12/roomba_beacon/README.md

 # Push button on/off switch

 The circuit uses a power latch implemented by using special instructions that skips resetting a particular variable to zero during reset (see the _power_ variable in the code).
-The push button is connected to the RESET pin on and when pressed it will reset the MCU.
-The setup function toggles the _power_ variable and then circuit either goes to sleep or starts blinking the LED.
+The push button is connected to the RESET pin and when pressed it will reset the MCU.
+The setup function toggles the _power_ variable and the circuit either goes to sleep or starts blinking the LED.
 With such a design it is important to have low sleep current.
 The solution is described here: http://www.technoblogy.com/show?VOO.

 # Configurable on-duration